uiceds/project-triples/manuscript.md

 | MSE        | [13,923,954.82, 13,929,781.75, 13,221,049.43, 12,032,485.40, 13,155,213.99]                              | 13,252,497.08    | 694,039.12   |
 | \( R^2 \)  | [0.378, 0.369, 0.377, 0.380, 0.379]                                                                      | 0.377            | 0.004        |

 The relatively low performance of linear models suggests that the relationships between the variables in the dataset may be non-linear or involve complex interactions between variables.
-Therefore, we implemented Decision Trees, Ensemble Methods, and Neural Networks to develop a more suitable model.
+Therefore, we evaluated the performance with the polynomial regression model.
+This time we eliminated the one feature "Holiday" as it has less correlation with the price and we divided the data into 80% training and 20% testing.

+**Equation (5):**
+$$\text{Price} = 4332.83 + 4764.5065 \times \text{Total Stops} + 4.98 \times \text{Flight Duration} - 424.07 \times \text{Holiday}<sup>2</sup> - 0.001 \times \text{Flight Duration}<sup>2</sup>$$ - 1.43 \text{Noise}$$

+The RSME, MSE and R^2 values we observed from this model are 3082.22, \( 9.50 e+06 \), and 0.48, respectively.
+You can observed that the model performence have improved than the last model but still it has low performance.